dipanshu18/co2_emission_prediction/README.md

-## CO2 Emission by vehicles Prediction
+# CO2 Emission by vehicles Prediction

+## Dataset used
-The dataset captures the details of how CO2 emissions by a vehicle can vary with the different features.
-The dataset has been taken from Canada Government official open data website.
-This is a compiled version.
-This contains data over a period of 7 years.
+The dataset contains the details of how CO2 emissions by a vehicle can vary with the different features.
-There are total 7385 rows and 12 columns.

 There are few abbreviations that has been used to describe the features.
 I am listing them out here.
-The same can be found in the Data Description sheet.

 ### Model